 HPE, Cisco and Microsoft dominate US$120b data centre market

-Hewlett Packard Enterprise, Cisco and Microsoft continued to dominate the data centre infrastructure market in Q3, as sales continued to rise, hitting US$29 billion.
+Hewlett Packard Enterprise, Cisco and Microsoft continued to dominate the data center infrastructure market in Q3, as sales continued to rise, hitting US$29 billion.

-“The mass adoption of public cloud services has created the need for widespread deployment of hyperscale data centres and has led to record spending on service provider data center equipment,” Duke says.
+“The mass adoption of public cloud services has created the need for widespread deployment of hyperscale data centers and has led to record spending on service provider data center equipment,” Duke says.

-“While the market dynamics are different for private cloud, it too will drive enormous changes in the investment patterns for enterprise data centre hardware, software and services,” he adds.
+“While the market dynamics are different for private cloud, it too will drive enormous changes in the investment patterns for enterprise data center hardware, software and services,” he adds.

-Cisco leads the way on the service provider front, thanks to its dominance of data centre networking and its rapidly growing server business.
+Cisco leads the way on the service provider front, thanks to its dominance of data center networking and its rapidly growing server business.
 HPE was second, with Dell third.

-The larger enterprise data centre hardware segment sees HPE leading, extending its share to 24% in Q3.
+The larger enterprise data center hardware segment sees HPE leading, extending its share to 24% in Q3.
 Dell was second in enterprise, followed by Cisco.

-Data centre software – the smallest of the three segments – is ‘totally dominated’ by Microsoft, with VMware the only other vendor with a substantive market share.
+Data Center software – the smallest of the three segments – is ‘totally dominated' by Microsoft, with VMware the only other vendor with a substantive market share.

-Synergy Research says data centre infrastructure includes servers, server OS, storage, networking, network security and virtualisation software.
+Synergy Research says data center infrastructure includes servers, server OS, storage, networking, network security and virtualisation software.